diem/website/docs/core/life-of-a-transaction.md

 The [Move virtual machine](move-overview.md) (VM) verifies and executes transaction scripts written in Move bytecode.

-### AC → VM (VM.1)

-When admission control of validator V~X~ receives a transaction from a client, it invokes `VM::ValidateTransaction()` on the VM to validate the transaction.

-### VM → Storage (VM.2)
+### VM → Storage (VM.1)

-When AC or mempool request the VM to validate a transaction via `VM::ValidateTransaction()`, the VM loads the transaction sender's account from storage and performs the following verifications:
+When mempool requests the VM to validate a transaction via `VM::ValidateTransaction()`, the VM loads the transaction sender's account from storage and performs the following verifications:

 * Checks that the input signature on the signed transaction is correct (to reject incorrectly signed transactions).
 * Checks that the sender's account authentication key is the same as the hash of the public key (corresponding to the private key used to sign the transaction).